chocolatey/docs/input/en-us/create/create-packages.md

 There is at least one noted exception to this and that is low-level packages that are meant as dependencies that need to be present even if they do not install anything.
 These are things like KBs that only need to be installed on some versions of Windows.
 If the package failed and it was a dependency of a higher level package that installed software, it would cause issues attempting to install that software on different versions of Windows.
 Since about 5% of the packages apply to this exception, stick with the above thoughts for packages.

-**NOTE**: We will ultimately enhance the nuspec and take care of this for you automatically.
+> :memo: **NOTE** We will ultimately enhance the nuspec and take care of this for you automatically.
 Until we get there, follow the above avenue.

 ## Installation Paths